It's important to have an enclosure in your home where you can keep your bunny safely when you are at work or at night.

 These fences come with plastic clips or systems where they slot together however its best to secure this further with some cable ties as a resourceful bunny given enough time can chew or smash their way out.

 It can be helpful to build the enclosure around a more secure cage such as a bunny cage or large dog cage.
 This can be attached together using cable ties.
-This will not only make the structure more solid it will also give your bunny an inner space it can relax in and feel safe.
+This will not only make the structure more solid it will also give your bunny an inner space it can relax in.

 There is no limit to the maximum space you can give your bunny and the bigger the better so this really comes down to how much space you can give up in your home.
 You do need to be careful about the minimum space required and you can find some good advice regarding this on the RWAF website.